sh123/nano_power_meter/README.md

 - Measurement power range from -32 up to 20 dBm
 - Frequency range
   - Channel A: 300 MHz - 7 GHz, up to 12 GHz with performance degradation
-  - Channel B: DC up to 300 MHz
+  - Channel B: 10 KHz up to 300 MHz
 - Minimum signal length detection about 1 ms
 - Based on Arduino Nano
 - Screen is [SSD1307](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf)